mdxe/HTML5-Sliding-Puzzle-Game/README.md

-# HTML5-Sliding-Puzzle-Game
+# HTML5-Puzzle-Game

-Small HTML5 Sliding game wherein you swap tiles to complete the picture.
+Small HTML5 puzzle game wherein you swap tiles to complete the picture, compatible with touchscreens and mouse.

-Optimised for Kik Browser and works with touch devices only (as of now).